West Side Story: Act 1

 The Jets get antsy while waiting for the Sharks inside Doc's drugstore.
 Riff helps them let out their aggression ("Cool").
 The Sharks arrive to discuss weapons to use in the rumble.
 Tony suggests "a fair fight" (fists only), which the leaders agree to, despite the other members' protests.
 Bernardo believes that he will fight Tony, but must settle for fighting Diesel, Riff's second-in-command, instead.
 This is followed by a monologue by the ineffective Lt.
 Schrank trying to find out the location of the rumble.
 Tony tells Doc about Maria.
 Doc is worried for them while Tony is convinced that nothing can go wrong; he is in love.

 The next day, Maria is in a very happy mood at the bridal shop, as she anticipates seeing Tony again, but she is dismayed when she learns about the upcoming rumble from Anita.
 When Tony arrives, Maria insists that he must stop the fight altogether, which he agrees to do.
 Before he goes, they dream of their wedding ("One Hand, One Heart").
 Tony, Maria, Anita, Bernardo and the Sharks, and Riff and the Jets all anticipate the events to come that night ("Tonight Quintet").
 The gangs meet under the highway and, as the fight between Bernardo and Diesel begins, Tony arrives and tries to stop it.
 Though Bernardo taunts and provokes Tony, ridiculing his attempt to make peace, Tony keeps his composure.
 When Bernardo pushes Tony, Riff punches him in Tony's defense.
 The two draw their switchblades and get in a fight ("The Rumble").
 Tony attempts to intervene, inadvertently leading to Riff being fatally stabbed by Bernardo.
 Tony kills Bernardo in a fit of rage, which in turn provokes an all-out fight like the fight in the Prologue.
 The sound of approaching police sirens is heard, and everyone scatters, except Tony, who stands in shock at what he has done.
-The tomboy Anybodys, who stubbornly wishes that she could become a Jet, tells Tony to flee from the scene at the last moment and flees with the knives.
+The tomboy Anybodys, who stubbornly wishes that she could become a Jet, tells Tony to flee from the scene at the last moment and leaves with the knives.
 Only the bodies of Riff and Bernardo remain.